 Check out the Weston A Price Foundation.
 They are a non-profit that curates a boat load of different nutritional experts.

 If you want to see how most people in history actually ate, grab yourself a copy of Nutrition and Physical Degeneration by Weston A Price, or the book Nourishing Diets by Sally Fallon.

-Have you been led to believe that saturated fat in bad for you and can clog your arteries?
-Here's a meta-analysis on PudMed (12 different studies of almost half a million people) showing that saturated fat significantly lower your risk of stroke.
+Have you been led to believe that saturated fat is bad for you and can clog your arteries?
+Here's a meta-analysis on PudMed (12 different studies of almost half a million people) showing that saturated fat significantly lowers your risk of stroke.
 Apparently the more you eat the better.

 Here is a critique of it that might just put that in an entirely different light for you.

 There are about five or so doctors (Ornish, Esselstyn, Fuhrman, McDougall, and Barna) in the plant-based diet arena who all refer back and forth to each other.
 Get outside the loop and you'll start to see what they are not telling you.